Arc de Triomphe (Paris): 16 Facts, history and visit guide

 Today, along with Metro line 1, the historic axe of Paris informally encompasses the east side as well.
 There is a slight bend in the line to trace the line of the Seine River that flows alongside.

-4. Each of the 4 pillars are dedicated to different things.
+5. Each of the 4 pillars are dedicated to French victories.

 Each of the pillars of the Arc de Triomphe were sculpted by different sculptors and have different themes: